misProyectosPropios/resumenPapers/The Design of Everyday Things.md

 #### Why is it difficult?

-No visible structure.
+**No visible structure.**
-Mappings are arbitrary: there is no rhyme or reason to the relationship between the actions the user must perform and the results to be accomplished
+*Mappings* are *arbitrary*: there is no rhyme or reason to the relationship between the actions the user must perform and the results to be accomplished

 > the number of possible actions exceeds the number of controls, there is apt to be difficulty